Field Camp

 Rendezvous

-We will assemble at the Timberline Ranch near Dubois Wyoming at 3:00 PM, Wednesday, June 7.
+We will assemble near Bozeman, Montana at 3:00 PM, Sunday June 22.
 All participants must be present by this time.

 Ground Travel – Private Vehicles